Today, I have something really incredible to share…

 34. Waterproof Survival Matches

-If regular matches get wet, forget about having a fire.
+If regular matches get wet, forget about a fire.

 35. Ferro Rod Fire Starter

-It helps to start with a very fine, very dry tinder bundle to get the sparks to ignite.
+Start with very fine, very dry tinder to get the sparks to ignite.

-Because of its insane utility and tiny size, this is one survival tool that should be in EVERYONE’S go bag.
+Because of its utility and size, this survival tool should be in EVERYONE’S go bag.

 36. Windproof – Waterproof Electrical Lighter

-Can your cheap BIC lighter work after dropping it in a river?
+- Will your cheap BIC work after dropping it in a river?
 Nope.

-Will a cheap BIC lighter’s flame stay lit in 80 MPH winds?
+- Will it’s flame stay lit in 80 MPH winds?
 Not a chance.

-It uses electricity to create an electric arc that is both windproof and waterproof.
+It uses electricity to create an arc that’s windproof and waterproof.

 37. Tinder

-However, it’s always smart to prepare for the worst, so pre-pack some fire-starting tabs or powder as well.
+However, it’s always smart to prepare for the worst.

-Cotton balls dipped in petroleum jelly will work.
+Cotton balls dipped in petroleum jelly will work as well.

 38. Vaseline

-Add a dab of Vaseline to some cotton balls, which will help it ignite quickly and easily.
+Add a dab of Vaseline to some cotton balls, which ignite quickly and easily.

 39. Fresnel Lens

-This focused energy can be harnessed to make a fire.
+This light can be harnessed to make a fire.

 A Fresnel Lens will work if you run out of butane or matches.